EvgenyTernovoy/StickyNotes/README.md

   Entities: `src/useCases`

-* Third layer is layer of external services.
+* The third layer is layer of external services.
 There are located our storage, UI library and e.g. REST API.

   Entities: